maryi/CSCW-Project/Project report/ReportDocument.md

-*Name*: used as an identifier of the tool.
+*Name*: used to identify the tool.

 *Creator link*: link to the web resource where the tool can be accessed or downloaded.

-*Synchronicity*: described the tool support for the different modes of work.
+*Synchronicity*: describes the tools ability to support different modes of work.
 In both sets of descriptors it has the same name and same options with slight differences based on the context.
 This descriptor can take three values:

  * Completely asynchronous: this means that participants are not required to be in the tool to make progress on the work (e.g., email systems).
  * Completely synchronous: this means that participation of other team member is required to access the tool (e.g., video-conference).
- * Both: the collaborative action requires asynchronous and synchronous work.
-Therefore, the computer-based tool should provide support for both modes.
+ * Both: the collaboration requires asynchronous and synchronous work.
+Therefore, the computer-based tool provides support for both modes.

-*Awareness mechanisms*: list the possible features that help with individual and team awareness.
+*Awareness mechanisms*: lists the possible features that help with individual and team awareness.
 Possible values for this descriptor are:

  * Event log
  * Notifications